UNIVERSE-HPC/course-material/high_performance_computing/hpc_scalability_profiling/02_scalability_profiling.md

 Make a copy of the SLURM output file (i.e. using the `cp` command) and add a `Speedup` column of your own, using the above Speedup formula, for each `np` result.
 We'll use these figures later!

 ::::solution
-You'll notice that your own result timings are different from the ones above, and a key reason is that these were run on a working system with other users, so the runtime will be affected depending on the load of the system.
+You'll notice that your own result timings are different from the ones above, runtimes are affected by the system specs as well as the load on the system at the time of your run.
+The speedup should be similar, as this is a relative measure.
 ::::
 :::::